 Despite our filling dishes, we managed to find room to share a dessert – after all, Americans do them so well!
 We shared a Pecan Pie with Rye Whiskey Ice Cream (£5.95).
 The pie was gorgeous and sweet, but the sugary-ness was toned down by the refreshing ice cream, which complemented it well.

 Overall, I would recommend Jackson & Rye as a great brunch or lunch spot.
 If you ignore the row of Boris Bikes outside, you really feel like you’re sitting in some cool Manhattan eaterie thanks to the menu and design of the place.
 I loved the feel of the interior, which managed to be both contemporary and warm.
 A return visit is on the cards so I can sample those pancakes…

 - Jackson & Rye, 56 Wardour Street, Soho, W1D 4JF.
 Nearest tube: Piccadilly Circus, Leicester Square or Oxford Circus.
 For more information and booking, visit the Jackson & Rye website.

 For more of Metro Girl’s bar and restaurant reviews, click here.

-Posted on 6 January 2015, in Grub, London and tagged American cuisine, burgers, foodie, Jackson and Rye, london, Soho.
+Posted on 6 Jan 2015, in Grub, London and tagged American cuisine, burgers, foodie, London, Soho.
 Bookmark the permalink.
 Comments Off on Jackson & Rye Soho review: All-American lunching at this sleek NYC-style brasserie.